 Tell us a bit about your Red Mist Leisure history?

 I joined the company in March 2012, starting as Sous Chef at The Duke and by Spring 2013 I was promoted to Head Chef and then spent the hot summer of 2013 covering different sites (The Exchequer, Stag on the River, The Queen’s Head), whilst waiting for The Wheatsheaf to open.
 I opened the pub in the Head Chef role in November 2013.
 I spent 2 years at The Wheatsheaf perfecting both the menus (every pub has its main audience who’s palate often differs to another pub) and the kitchen team.
 I was then asked to oversee the relaunch of The Duke in 2015, which I thoroughly enjoyed and where two years whizzed by.
-Earlier this year I accepted the role of Group Head Chef at our newest pub, which is currently under development and due to open in Winter 2018, so until this opens, I am thrilled to return back to The Stag to assist and manage the kitchen for the summer season.
+Earlier this year I accepted the role of Head Chef at our newest pub, The Wellington Arms, which is currently under development and due to open in Winter 2018, so until this opens, I am thrilled to return back to The Stag to assist and manage the kitchen for the summer season.